Dear Souls and Hearts Members,

 Let us lay out some ideas to help you foster your own interior integration:

-Also, if you want to go with me on a pilgrimage toward greater interior integration, better human formation with more than 100 other Catholics, consider joining the Resilient Catholics Community.
+- Also, if you want to go with me on a pilgrimage toward greater interior integration, better human formation with more than 200 other Catholics, consider joining the Resilient Catholics Community.
 We have the content, we have the structure, we have the companionship, we have the community to support you in your journey.
 No money to join?
 No worries.
 We will make it happen for you, because our Lord told us in Matthew 10:42: “And whoever gives to one of these little ones even a cup of cold water because he is a disciple, truly, I say to you, he shall not lose his reward.”
 Because we believe these words of our Lord, we never turn anyone away from the RCC because of a lack of ability to pay.
 There can be no financial excuse for you to avoid the human formation work in the RCC.
 I will pay your way so that you need not be left behind.
-Sign up on our landing page for the waiting list for the cohort that will apply in December 2022.
+Sign up on our landing page.

 Now here’s where I ask you for prayers and money…